Measures of Program Impact and Program Outcomes and Consumer Information: Fall 2018-Spring 2019

 Measure 7: Ability of completers to be hired in education positions for which they have prepared (Initial and Advanced Levels)

 The majority of completers of both Initial and Advanced Level programs are hired in education positions or continue their education.
 The Career and Professional Development Center of IUP provides completer data from the 2018-19 academic school year.
 These attached reports have had identifiable data redacted to maintain confidentiality of the respondents.
 The Handshaker Reports reveal that a majority of responding completers acquire a position, if not already held, within their field and/or continue their education.
-Fifty-seven percent of intial program completers and 80 percent of advanced programming completers satisfy this criteria.
+Fifty-seven percent of initial program completers and 80 percent of advanced programming completers satisfy this criteria.

 Additional employment rate information is provided in the IUP Student Survey, CAEP 4 Employer Results, and the Graduate First Destination Report.